keboola/processor-decompress/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-decompress.svg?branch=master)](https://travis-ci.org/keboola/processor-decompress)

 Takes all archive files in `/data/in/files` and decompresses them to `/data/out/files`.

  - Currently supports ZIP and GZIP compressions.
  - Manifest files are ignored (and not copied).
+ -

 # Usage

+Compression type is detected from file suffix (`.zip` or `.gz`) or can be forced by using optional `compression_type` parameter.

+## Parameters

+Processor supports these optional parameters:

+ - `compression_type` -- Specify compression type `zip` or `gzip`, files can have any name or suffix and are decompressed using the specified method.

 ## GZIP

 GZIP files are decompressed to a folder with the same name as the original archive.
 The decompressed file will be created with the original name (if stored).

 ### Example